DeBug758/PowerShell/README.md

-# PowerShell
+# PowerShell Scripts

-Some my PowerShell scripts with tasks
+There are some my PowerShell scripts with tasks from my DevOps Essentials course by Epam.

+If you are interested in, go in necessary folder and read `README.md`